LoLab-MSM/PyBILT/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

+## Acknowledgments

+* A special thanks to James Pino (https://github.com/JamesPino) for his inciteful comments and suggestions that have helped improve the quality of this code, and thanks to him for pointing out some very useful coding tools.
+* Thanks to my advisors, Carlos F. Lopez and Arvind Ramanathan, for catalyzing this project and for providing me with the space and means to pursue it.

 ## Built With

 * [PyCharm](https://www.jetbrains.com/pycharm/) - Primary Text Editor/IDE